gingerchew/ginger.wtf-2024/src/posts/fixing-my-rss-feed-for-feedbin.md

     directLinks.forEach(el => el.remove());

-    // The code blocks all have a language class, this just excludes ones that don't. const preCodeBlocks = theDocument.window.document.querySelectorAll('pre[class] > code[class]');
+    // The code blocks all have a language class, this excludes ones that don't. const preCodeBlocks = theDocument.window.document.querySelectorAll('pre[class] > code[class]');

     // Using CSS we tell the code to wrap when possible